(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 - pure vanilla extract

-Yes, you can absolutely make mini muffins!
-If you do use mini muffin tins, bake your muffins for only 20 minutes (instead of 25 minutes).
-The recipe will make close to 36 mini muffins.
+To make mini muffins, simply use mini muffins pans instead of regular muffin pans.
+If you do make mini muffins, bake the muffins for only 20 minutes instead of 25 minutes.
+The recipe will make close to 36 mini muffins!

 For the Muffins